-Municipal Manager Responsible and Accountable for the implementation of the municipality's IDP, Monitors progress with implementation of the plan.
-Responsible for championing the Integrated Development Planning process.
-IDP/PMS/Budget Ensures a smooth compilation and implementation of the IDP.
-Steering Committee Compiles the terms of reference and criteria for members of the IDP/PMS/Budget Representative Forum; Facilitates the terms of reference for the various planning activities; commissions studies necessary for the compilation of the IDP: Processes and documents inputs from the public concerning IDP and Budget Processes, summarizes and documents outputs; Makes content recommendations; Facilitates control mechanisms regarding the effective and efficient implementation, monitoring and amendment of the IDP; Ensures the co-ordination and integration of sectoral plans and projects; and Ensures that the municipal budget is in line with the IDP.
-IDP/PMS/Budget The IDP/PMS/Budget Representative Forum is the structure which Representative Forum facilitates and co-ordinates participation in the IDP/Budget/PMS and IGR Process.
-The role of the IDP/PMS/Budget Representative Forum is to- Represents the interests of the constituents in the IDP process; Forms a structured link between the municipality and representatives of the public; Ensures communication between all the stakeholder representatives including the municipality; Provides an organizational mechanism for discussion, negotiation and decision making between the stakeholders including municipal governance; Integrates and prioritize issues, strategies, projects and programmes and identify budget requirements; and Monitors the performance of the planning and implementation process.
-Composition:
+- Ensures a smooth compilation and implementation of the IDP. - Compiles the terms of reference and criteria for members of the IDP/PMS/Budget Representative Forum; - Facilitates the terms of reference for the various planning activities; commissions studies necessary for the compilation of the IDP; - Processes and documents inputs from the public concerning IDP and Budget - · Processes, summarizes and documents outputs; - Makes content recommendations; - Facilitates control mechanisms regarding the effective and efficient implementation, monitoring and amendment of the IDP; - Ensures the co-ordination and integration of sectoral plans and projects; and - Ensures that the municipal budget is in line with the IDP.

+IDP/PMS/Budget Representative Forum and IGR

+The IDP/PMS/Budget Representative Forum is the structure which facilitates and co-ordinates participation in the IDP/Budget/PMS Process.

+The role of the IDP/PMS/Budget Representative Forum is to-

+- Represents the interests of the constituents in the IDP process; - Forms a structured link between the municipality and representatives of the public; - Ensures communication between all the stakeholder representatives including the municipality; - Provides an organizational mechanism for discussion, negotiation and decision making between the stakeholders including municipal governance;

+- Integrates and prioritize issues, strategies, projects and programmes and identify budget requirements; and - Monitors the performance of the planning and implementation process.